bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/russianpoem.md

 and the fall of the [MANTRA cult](../lore/mantra).

-In Unbeleevable 2 we learn about a woman [Strassman](../characters/strassman) fell in love with named Ava, but [Dallus' diary](dallus-diary), written at ARC/HIVE after Operation Trinity, tells us that she died.
+In Unbeleevable 2 we learn about a woman [Strassman](../characters/strassman) fell in love with named Ava, but [Dallus' diary](dallus-diary), written at ARC/HIVE after Operation Trinity on the 19th of January 2021, tells us that she died.
 They met at October Palace at the Skys & the Starjammers concert.
 This makes Ava a likely candidate to be the receiver of this letter, but this has not been confirmed.